 About quarterly, we gather for a Newcomer’s Brunch.
 This is a time to share a simple meal and fellowship, and also to ask questions of the staff and a few long-time members.
 You are invited to as many newcomer’s brunches as you like until you feel like the long-timer!

 We have classes each Fall and Spring open to everyone but designed especially for newcomers to answer questions, introduce you to other newcomers, and help you get to know cathedral clergy.
 The fall offering is called “What is a Christian?” and the spring offering is called “What is an Episcopalian?”.
 Whether you are brand new to the Episcopal church or a cradle Episcopalian, these are good ways to get connected to your new spiritual home.
 Each spring, the bishop offers confirmation to those who have desire to be confirmed at the end of this series of classes.
 More information is available from the clergy, here.

 St. Paul’s is full of ministry opportunities, and your gifts and talents will find a home here if you make this your spiritual home.
 A list of cathedral ministries is here to help you discern if you might be called to one of these ministries.
 Each fall, we also hold a ministry fair to encourage members to try on new ministries and explore the new ways God might be working in the gifts we each have, strengthened together in community.

 Frequently Asked Questions

-Due to the global pandemic most of our services are either offered via Zoom video chat or are prerecorded.
+Due to the global pandemic many of our services are bing offered via Zoom or are prerecorded.
 We offer multiple services on Sunday including a service in Spanish.
 During the week we have daily prayer services on Zoom.
-You can view the up-to-date schedule on our Services Page (Click Here).
+You can view the most up-to-date schedule on our Services Page (Click Here).